 Maxwell Food Centre‘s hawker stalls showcase Singapore’s multicultural food scene through a variety of unique dishes:

-- Alimama Green Chilli Chicken Rice offers a flavorful twist on classic chicken rice, featuring crispy fried chicken spiced with turmeric and served with a tangy green chilli sauce that adds a pleasant kick.
+- Alimama Green Chilli Chicken Rice is a must-try hawker stall at Maxwell Food Centre, known for its flavorful twist on the classic chicken rice.
+This stall offers crispy fried chicken spiced with turmeric, paired with a tangy green chilli sauce that delivers a pleasant kick, making it a favorite among locals and visitors seeking bold flavors.

-- Mr. Appam is run by a Vietnamese hawker who originally wanted to sell Vietnamese food but adapted to sell Indian food after winning the stall bid.
-The stall serves appam, a South Indian pancake made from fermented rice batter.
-Their pandan brown sugar coconut appam and ice cream appam are standout items.
+- Mr. Appam offers a unique twist at Maxwell Food Centre, run by a Vietnamese hawker who adapted to selling Indian cuisine after winning the stall bid.
+This stall specializes in appam, a South Indian pancake made from fermented rice batter, featuring creative flavors that stand out in the hawker scene.

 Traditional Dishes and Heritage Stalls